datamole-ai/mff-cloud-app-development/docs/walkthrough_day1.md

 Request Method: `GET`

 Request Query Parameters:
-- `day`- a day for which the statistics are calculated in form of `yyyyMMdd`
+- `day`- a day for which the statistics are calculated in form of `yyyy-MM-dd`

 Request Body: None